ConsultingMD/blog/source/_posts/2015-05-18-convention-over-intention.markdown

     And make me some perfect crap!
 ```

-OK, so maybe I'm over-reacting, but I'm coming to agree with [Bill
+OK, so maybe I'm over-reacting (actually, there's no maybe about it), but I'm coming to agree with [Bill
 Karwin](http://stackoverflow.com/users/20860/bill-karwin): Rails polymorphic
 associations are an anti-pattern.

-Bill's point is valid: SQL DBMSs have a firm separation between meta-data and
+Bill's point is certainly valid: SQL DBMSs have a firm separation between meta-data and
 data, and any attempt to finesse this separation will cause you to lose some of
 the significant features of SQL (e.g., foreign key constraints).

-But I've never been a SQL lover (I'm a Quel guy at heart), and my current
+But I've never been a SQL lover (I still have a soft spot for Quel), and my current
 environment is all-Rails-all-the-time, so issues around declaring foreign keys
-and SQL constraints are less applicable; I can rely on Rails features instead
+and SQL constraints are less applicable: I can rely on Rails features instead
 of DBMS features.

 So let me tell you why they're an anti-pattern in our case.

-Imagine that you have a model that uses a non-integer primary key:
+Imagine that you have a model that uses a non-integer primary key (uh-oh, that's not **Convention**):
 ```
 class MyCaseGyration < ActiveRecord::Migration
   create_table "cases", :id => false do |t|